Medical Emergencies That Require More Care At Home

 Heart Attack and Heart Failure

 Having a heart attack is a life-changing experience, and for many, the recovery for a heart episode involves making changes to their lifestyle.
 Harvard Medical School identified some critical steps that can be taken after surviving a heart attack that can not only aid in the recovery, but also in preventing another heart attack in the future.
-A private caregiver can help your loved one take those steps--from medication management, to getting blood pressure under control, to making dietary changes, to engaging in safe and monitored exercises.
+A caregiver can help your loved one take those steps--from medication management, to getting blood pressure under control, to making dietary changes, to engaging in safe and monitored exercises.
 Making an investment in getting care at home will give your loved one the extra support they need for their heart to fully recover.

 Hip or Knee Replacement

 Hip or knee replacement surgery is a serious operation that has an equally serious recovery procedure.
 Many patients need rehab services afterwards, but feel anxiety regardless of when they return home.
 The Cleveland Clinic acknowledges that the first 48 hours back at home can be the hardest and it’s important to follow discharge instructions in order to stay healthy.
-Having round-the-clock care at home can help ease any stress your loved one may be feeling and also ensure that they are following their discharge orders.
+Having around-the-clock care at home can help ease any stress your loved one may be feeling and also ensure that they are following their discharge orders.

 Chronic Obstructive Pulmonary Disorder (COPD)

 If your loved one is living with COPD, they probably relied on receiving care at home before a hospital stay occurred.
-If they have a flare up that lands them in the hospital, increasing the level of care at home will help them confront the limitations they face in their activities of daily living, like bathing, preparing meals, and proper medication management.
+If they have a flare up that lands them in the hospital, increasing the level of care at home will help them confront the limitations they face in their activities of daily living, like bathing, preparing meals, and medication reminders.

 Hiring A Private Caregiver For Your Recovery

-Call our Care Team at 1-800-370-3377 to talk about hiring a caregiver or increasing your loved one’s current care plan.
+Call our Care Team at 1-800-370-3377 to talk about hiring a caregiver or increasing your loved one’s current Care Plan.